internetarchive/dweb-transports/API.md

 supportFunctions = [ 'fetch',  'connection', 'get', 'set',  ]; // 'store' - requires chunkdata; 'createReadStream' not implemented

 ## Naming
-Independently from the transport, the Transport library can resolve names if provided an appropriate callback.
+Independently from the transport, the Transport library can map names or urls if provided an appropriate callback.
 See p_resolveNames(urls) and resolveNamesWith(cb)

 In practice this means that an application should do.